 - Now gently press the top of each oatmeal cookie with a spatula just to even it and make it smooth.

-- Place the cookie tray in the preheated oven in the center rack of an OTG.
-Bake the cookies at 180 degrees Celsius (356 degrees Fahrenheit) for 12 to 14 minutes or till the cookies become light golden.
+- Bake the cookies at 180° C (356° F) for 12 to 14 minutes or till the cookies become light golden.

 - Do not over bake them or make them too much golden as then oatmeal cookies will become hard.
 A way to test is with a spoon or fork press the top of the cookie.
 It should not create any impression on it.